mansenfranzen/door_plate_generator/README.md

 - `create`: Create and save a profile with specific configurations.
 - `instantiate`: Helper to create a first example profile.
-- `execute`: Helper to create a first example profile name.
+- `execute`: Execute specific profile name.

 ### Help